khulnasoft-lab/design.khulnasoft.com/doc/nvda-setup.md

 ### Guest Additions

-1. In the top menu for VirtualBox, select **Devices > Insert Guest Additions CD Image**.
+1. In the top menu for VirtualBoxVM, select **Devices > Insert Guest Additions CD Image**.
 Guest Additions includes device drivers and system applications that optimize the guest OS for better performance and usability.
 1. Now, back in Windows, navigate to the **CD Drive (D)** and double-click the **VBoxWindowsAdditions-amd64** file.
 Use the default install settings and choose to reboot.
    ![Locate Guest Additions file](images/nvda-5-w-guest-additions.png)